oultrox/JuiceTest/README.md

 - **Spawner System:** `EntitySpawner` generates fruits at specified spawn points with associated animations.
 - Domain-driven directory favoring composition and the use of namespaces.
 - **Code Driven** Animations like squash, stretch, wobble, shrink!
+- Favored SO data-oriented containers over million of magic numbers and serialized fields.

 ### Service animator pattern showcase
 ```csharp